Darkchaton/Darkchaton/README.md

 - 🛠️ **Technologies**: Unreal Engine 5, blueprints and c++
 - 💡 **Main Features**: Blueprints skills, puzzles, Design Environment

-### 💕 Tooditown
+### 💕 Magnet Runner
-**Description**: An RPG-like game that explores both the darkest and the best areas of childhood, all the while bringing the player into a Dreamcore/Weirdcore world and into a deep, captivating story.
+**Description**: A game developed during my third session - It's a platform game using gravity and opposing forces

-- 🌱 **State**: Still in Development (Prologue)
+- 🌱 **State**: Finished
 - 🛠️ **Technologies**: Unity, c#
-- 💡 **Main Features**: Choices, Moral Dilemmas, Puzzles, Design Environment, Different kind of styles (2D, 2.5D, 3D...)
+- 💡 **Main Features**: Design and development of a gravity-based game, creation of an interactive course using game mechanics based on opposing forces, the emphasis is on the colors used (blue vs red), designed as a team by sharing ideas and collaborating throughout the project

 ## 🚀 Current Goals